 Yes!
-Bacalar is safe to visit, and, it’s much safer than popular destinations in the region like Cancun, Playa Del Carmen or even Tulum.
-I’ve walked around at night and rode my bicycle around Bacalar, and never felt unsafe.
+Bacalar is safe to visit, and, it’s much safer than popular destinations like Cancun, Playa Del Carmen or even Tulum.
+I’ve walked around at night and rode my bicycle in the area and never felt unsafe.
 Bacalar doesn’t have violent crime or other serious safety concerns, but you should always be aware of your surroundings and keep an eye on your belongings to avoid pickpocketing and petty theft.

 ✅ If safety is a concern, get World Nomads insurance that will protect you in case of lost or stolen luggage, accidents, hospital visits and many other unforeseen events.